 The EMWG’s twenty-four voting member organizations and four Ex-Officio organizations shown in Table 1 are drawn largely but not exclusively from the CAEECC’s Membership.
 CAEEECC also had an application process for interested non-CAEECC Member organizations to be part of the MSMWG, and those organizations have an * after their names.
 CAEECC Facilitators Dr. Scott McCreary and Katie Abrams facilitated the EMWG meetings and workshop.
 A list of the lead representatives and alternates for each EMWG Member organization is provided in Appendix A.

-Table 1: Equity Metrics Working Group Member Organizations
+Table 1: EMWG Member Organizations